strout18/compressor/README.md

 The `tests` directory contains the test files used on our compressor.

-Code used to run the tests is accessible in files such as `runall.py` and `altrunall.py`, which differ in the compressor's level of optimization.
+Code used to run the tests include files like `runall.py` and `altrunall.py`, which differ in the compressor's level of optimization.